EMC-Underground/paclabs_dns/README.md

 Lab BIND DNS server on CentOS 7

-Builds a BIND DNS server on CentOS 7 template using Terraform.
+Builds a BIND DNS server on a CentOS 7 template using Terraform.
 Creates zone files defined in gen_zones.vars and appends records defined in host_lists.csv.

 User-defined variable files:
 - "gen_zones.vars" - Defines primary and secondary zones to create, used by ./gen_zones.sh